AShiningRay/SwanKernel-LGV20/README.md

 * osm0sis for his AnyKernel3.
 * andip71 and his generic implementation of a wakelock blocker.
 * tytydraco for the Anxiety IO Scheduler.
+* npjohnson for setting me in the right track in regards to the bluetooth problem (basically, it was a problem with the downloaded toolchains)
 * And anyone else that i may have forgot, especially those i cherry-picked from.